 Welcome to the Salary Calculator - UK

-The Salary Calculator has been updated with the latest tax rates which take effect from April 2020.
-Try out the take-home calculator and see how it affects your take-home pay.
+The Salary Calculator has been updated with the latest tax rates which take effect from April 2022.
+Try out the take-home calculator, choose the 2022/23 tax year, and see how it affects your take-home pay.

 If you have several debts in lots of different places (credit cards, car loans, overdrafts etc), you might be able to save money by consolidating them into one loan.
 The Debt Consolidation Calculator can help you start comparing debt consolidation loans.
 Click here to get started!

 Perhaps you're thinking of applying for a job, or a promotion, and you want to know what difference the change in pay will make to you.
 Maybe you want to know what salary will support your intended lifestyle.
 The tax calculator will help you see how the government's deductions impact what you get to take home.
 Even if you're considering different mortgages, we can give you something to think about.

 The Salary Calculator is designed to help you get a hold of your finances.
 Use the tools listed below to help you plan for the future, or possibly just dream about what could be...

 Trying to work out what that annual gross salary actually means?
 Let The Take-Home Calculator tell you what it's worth on a monthly, weekly or daily basis - our tax calculator also considers NI, student loan and pension contributions.
 Discover what a difference a few hours overtime will make.

 Don't know what your salary is, just the hourly rate?
 Let The Hourly Wage Calculator do all the sums for you - after the tax calculations, see the annual pay, and the monthly, weekly or daily take-home.
 Discover what a difference a few hours overtime will make.